destinyfsetzer/311_wk2_day2_express-continued/README.md

 * `res.json()` the appropriate array from the "require" statements above

 ### Create express routes to get one thing
+// start by creating all the routes for one bit of data first (contacts)
 * Add `app.get()` routes for the following:
   * "/contacts/:id"
   * "/vehicles/:id"